GenesisFR/DS1TroubleshootingGuide/README.md

 If you want to import an existing character into a single player game, do the following.

-1. Download Siege Editor and install it.
+1. Download Siege Editor and install it (it includes DSMod and DSLOAMod).
-2. Load your latest save and save it again with a simple name (ex: `X`).
+2. Run `DungeonSiege.exe`, load your saved game and save it again with a simple name (ex: `X`).
 3. Run the game again through DSMod or DSLOAMod (they enable the in-game console).
-4. Start a brand-new single player game.
+4. Start a new single player game or load an existing saved game.
-5. Bring down the console (~), point the cursor at a wide-open patch of ground, and run this command: `party load X.dssave`
+5. Bring down the console `~`, point the cursor at a wide-open patch of ground, type `party load X.dssave`, press `Enter` then save the game.
+7. Close the game then load your new saved game from `DungeonSiege.exe`.

+> [!NOTE]
+If your game crashes when loading your new saved game from `DungeonSiege.exe`, repeat all the steps while using this [DSLOAModSave](https://www.nexusmods.com/dungeonsiege1/mods/156) (check the instructions).

 ## Increase shadow resolution